Care & Use

 Herbal Teas & Dried Herbs

-Store herbal teas and dried herbs in a cool, dry place away from direct sunlight.
+Store in a cool, dry place away from direct sunlight.
 Keep containers sealed between uses to preserve aroma and potency.

-Herbs change subtly over time—this is natural.
-Trust your senses.
-Aroma, color, and flavor are your best guides.
+Herbs will change subtly over time.
+This is natural.
+Trust your senses: aroma, color, and flavor will tell you what you need to know.

-Always use a clean utensil when serving to prevent contamination.
-Because our preserves are made in small batches with minimal intervention, texture and color may vary slightly from jar to jar.
+Use a clean utensil every time to prevent contamination.
+Because these are made in small batches with minimal intervention, variation in texture and color is normal.

-Crystallization in honey is normal and does not indicate spoilage.
+Honey may crystallize — this is natural and does not indicate spoilage.

 Tallow & Hearth Goods